 - What are my housing options?

-- Contact the residential life office to inquire about housing for adult students.
+- Contact the housing/residential life office to inquire about housing for adult students.
 If you have a family and will require campus housing, be sure to ask if family housing is available.
 Most colleges will be able to provide information about off-campus apartments, or at a minimum, recommend a local realtor.

 - I need childcare; where can I get help?